 Directions: From the Taconic State Parkway, take the Route 100 exit in Millwood and head north for 4.3 miles to Route 118.
-Turn left and go 0.5 mile to the parking area.
+Turn left and go 0.5 miles to the parking area.
 Head south on the trailway and cross Route 118.
-It is 0.2 mile to the bridge.
+It is 0.2 miles to the bridge.

 1 Robin Dr, Peekskill

 Daniels: “There is something for everyone at DePew Park: walk, run, or walk your dog.
 Short strolls take you to Lake Mitchell, by wetlands, or into adjacent Blue Mountain Reservation for a longer hike.”